CityOfNewYork/nyc-geo-metadata/Metadata/CSCL_Pub.md

 |     |     |
 | --- | --- |
 **Purpose** |The Published Citywide Street Centerline (CSCL) is a comprehensive and authoritative spatial database for the City of New York.
-It contains the published version of geographic features and data.
+It contains a simplified version of the CSCL database and is intended for general-purpose use.
 CSCL is used by many city agencies including Public Safety call centers, the Department of City Planning's Geosupport, and FDNY EMS dispatch systems.
 The CSCL database is accessible to the public and will support the Next Generation 911 system.
 **Description** |This published CSCL database is an [ESRI file geodatabase](https://en.wikipedia.org/wiki/Geodatabase_(Esri)) and includes a feature dataset, 40 feature classes, 3 tables, and 2 relationship classes.
 The source data for the published CSCL database is updated daily by the NYC Office of Technology and Innovation (OTI) and the Department of City Planning (DCP) and is governed by 8 city agencies.
 **Publication Dates** |**Last Update**: Weekly<br>**Metadata**: 01/16/2025<br>**Update Frequency**: Features are updated daily by staff and released publicly on [NYCMaps](https://nycmaps-nyc.hub.arcgis.com/).
 **Available Formats** | (zipped) ESRI File Geodatabase